The Library's Mission:

 In 1995, The Academic College of Engineering in the Negev (the previous name of SCE), opened its gates in collaboration with the veteran Technological College of Be'er Sheva (TCB).
 In its early days, the library served both of these institutions.

 In 2002, the Isaac Shavit Library was first opened at the Be'er Sheva campus, joined by the Pamela and Stanley Chase Library in 2005.
-Both these libraries were designed by the famous architect Haim Dotan and interior designer Mr. Ben Biran.
+Both these libraries were designed by the world renowed architect Haim Dotan and interior designer Ben Biran.
 The founder and first director of the library was Dr. Bob Weintraub.

 The establishing of an SCE campus in Ashdod also saw the opening of the Jabotinsky Library.
 The Bnei Brit campus opened afterwards, along with the Beni Brit Library.
-The founder of the Ashdod campus libraries and its first director was Mr. Hananya Goodman.
+The first head of Ashdod campus libraries was Mr. Hananya Goodman.

 During its first years, the library purchased approximately 40,000 volumes, lent out books and laptops at both campuses combined.